Dabz/kafka-security-playbook/README.md

 All images has been created from scratch without reusing previously created images, this, to emphasize code and configuration readability over best-practices.
 For official images, I would recommend you to rely on the [Docker Images for the Confluent Platform](https://github.com/confluentinc/cp-docker-images)

 ## Plain authentication (challenge response)
-Pain authentication is a simple mechanism based on username/password.
+Plain authentication is a simple mechanism based on username/password.
 It should be used with TLS for encryption to implement secure authentication.
 This playbook contains a simple configuration where SASL-Plain authentication is used for Kafka.

 ### Usage
 ```bash